gre/gre/plots/examples/526/README.md

   - field
 ---

 **This plot reveals a new generator called "Field"**.
 The primitive presented here is the circles filled shape.
 Interesting repetitive effect on this noise.
-More reveals soon!

 The physical is a grid of 4x2 frames that can be used to produce a 8 frames loop video.